Euro at two-year high, Asian shares barely budge

 TOKYO (Reuters) - The euro held near two-year highs against the dollar on Friday after the head of the European Central Bank said tapering of its stimulus will be on the table this autumn, while a solid global economic outlook kept Asian share prices near decade highs.

-While ECB President Mario Draghi set no date for changes to the bond-buying plan, investors took his comments as confirming their expectations that the discussions would lead to monetary tightening next year.
+While ECB President Mario Draghi set no date for changes to the bond-buying plan, investors took his comments on Thursday as confirming their expectations that the discussions would lead to monetary tightening next year.

 "Although bond markets didn't take his comments as something particularly new, the currency market liked the fact that Draghi confirmed his stance towards tapering," said Daisuke Uno, chief strategist at Sumitomo Mitsui Bank.

-In early Asian trade, the euro stood at $1.1630 EUR=, maintaining its 1 percent gain on Thursday, its biggest since June 27, when Draghi first sparked expectations that the ECB will dial back its bond buying scheme.
+In early Asian trade, the euro stood at $1.1630, maintaining its 1 percent gain on Thursday, its biggest since June 27, when Draghi first sparked expectations that the ECB will dial back its bond buying scheme.

 Signs of steady global growth, which have prompted the ECB and a couple of other major central banks to signal future tightening since last month, have kept the world's shares on firm footing.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS, which has gained about 5 percent in the past two weeks, eased 0.1 percent as regional markets opened.
+MSCI's broadest index of Asia-Pacific shares outside Japan, which has gained about 5 percent in the past two weeks, eased 0.2 percent on Friday.

-Japan's Nikkei .N225 dropped 0.3 percent as the yen rose against the dollar.
+Japan's Nikkei dropped 0.3 percent as the yen rose against the dollar.

-MSCI's gauge of stocks across the globe .MIWD00000PUS gained for a 10 straight session on Thursday, its longest such streak since February 2015.
-It has advanced 3.1 percent during the latest rally.
+MSCI's gauge of stocks across the globe was little changed after rising for a 10th straight session on Thursday, its longest such streak since February 2015.
+It has advanced 3.1 percent in the latest rally.

+"Strong global growth and decent earnings outlook are supporting shares globally," said Tatsushi Maeno, senior strategist at Okasan Asset Management.

+U.S. quarterly earnings are expected to have climbed 8.6 percent, above the 8-percent rise projected at the start of the month, according to Thomson Reuters I/B/E/S. About 15 percent of S&P 500 companies having posted results so far.

-Not helping U.S. shares were concerns about U.S. President Donald Trump's inability to push his through healthcare reform bills, the passage of which will be needed to finance his tax cut plans.
+Still, the major U.S. indexes were almost flat on Thursday, not helped by concerns about U.S. President Donald Trump's inability to push his through healthcare reform bills, the passage of which will be needed to finance his tax cut plans.

-The dollar was also dogged by similar concerns, with its index against a basket of major six currencies .DXY =USD hitting its lowest level since August on Thursday.
+The dollar was also dogged by similar concerns, with its index against a basket of major six currencies hitting its lowest level since August on Thursday.

-Against the yen, the U.S. currency hit a three-week low of 111.48 yen JPY= even after the Bank of Japan Governor Haruhiko Kuroda dropped no hint of following other central banks in curtailing many years of stimulus.
+Against the yen, the U.S. currency hit a three-week low of 111.48 yen on Thursday even after the Bank of Japan Governor Haruhiko Kuroda dropped no hint of following other central banks in curtailing many years of stimulus.
+It last stood at 111.87 yen.

 While the euro gained sharply on Draghi's comments, global bond markets reacted more calmly, partly as he did not give a clear signal on when the ECB will announce its tapering.